-It’s easy, to be sure, but the problem is that if you fail to tap just the right spot, you may think you’re recording, but nothing is actually happening.
+It’s simple, to be sure, but the problem is that if you fail to tap just the right spot, you may think you’re recording, but nothing is actually happening.
 (You can also press one of the physical volume buttons to start and stop recording, but that’s a different tip!)

 There are three changes to be aware of as you think you’ve started recording to make sure it’s working, along with one other piece of minimal feedback:

 - The record button changes from a large red circle inside a white ring to a stop button, a smaller red square inside a white ring.
 Particularly for those whose eyesight isn’t what it once was, it can be difficult to see the difference between the record and stop buttons.
 A more significant change in shape or color would be welcome.